fabbiocrux/CI12/content/sessions/prework/index.markdown

 - There is an activity to summit on ARCHE at the end of each session.
 There are 4 sessions, so each represents a **12.5%** of the final grade.

 - A final report will made the other **50%** of final grade.
-The objective of this final report is a literature review (Etat de l'Art) based on a specific research question and conntext. *Preferably* this report could be related to your stage missino.**
+The objective of this final report is a literature review (Etat de l'Art) based on a specific research question and conntext. *Preferably this report could be related to your stage mission.*
-This due on **April 28th 2023** on the ARCHE platform
+This due on **April 28th 2023** on the ARCHE platform.
+[A template can be found here](Template-Article/Template-Article.pdf)

 All activities are to be summited on **ARCHE and only on ARCHE! deadlines**, validation, automatic verification of text to avoid plagiarism.